~ MELON Seed ~

 'Blacktail Mountain' Watermelon

 If you've had no luck with watermelons in the past, here's your chance to try again with a better strain.
 This variety is very tolerant of cool weather conditions, and the best choice we have found for a UK crop.

 'Blacktail Mountain' was developed by plant breeder Glenn Drowns of Iowa when he was a teenager in 1977, and time after time it beats all the other early watermelons in trials - it is widely acknowledged as one of the earliest varieties available.

-It has nice sweet red flesh, and is the best we have found to grow in a polytunnel or greenhouse in the UK.
+It has nice sweet red flesh, and is one of the the two we have found to grow in a polytunnel or greenhouse in the UK.